 Take Control Maiden Race + Pre-Race

 In 2008, Azeri foaled a chestnut filly by Giant’s Causeway; purchased by Robert and Lowana Low for $800,000 at Keeneland in April of 2009, Arienza made her debut stylishly on March 6 at Oaklawn Park, winning easily by 2 1/2 lengths for trainer Dan Peitz.
 She made it 2-2 under a handride on March 27, 2011 at Oaklawn Park, but after going winless in four subsequent starts, Arienza was retired in the spring of 2012.
 The Daily Racing Form reported that she would be bred to Tapit.

 Azeri’s 2009 foal was a Ghostzapper filly named Wine Princess who sold for $475,000 at Keeneland in 2010; she was purchased by Jimmy and Becky Winemiller.
 The winner of the 2012 Grade 3 Monmouth Oaks and 2013 Grade 2 Falls City Handicap was retired to Hill and Dale Farm after her Fall City Handicap win and will be bred in 2014.

 In January 2009, Azeri herself went back into the sales ring at Keeneland, and she once again failed to meet her reserve when the bidding stopped at $4.4 million.
 Ten months later, she was sold for $2.25 million to Katsumi Yoshida; she is at his Northern Farm in Japan.

 Azeri 2009 Auction

 According to the Saratogian, Azeri produced a Distorted Humor filly in 2010 who is currently racing in Japan.
-And more recently her colt by Deep impact was the top seller at the 2012 Japan Race Horse Association foal auctions.
+And more recently her two colts by Deep impact were the top sellers in Japan, one in 2013 and the other in 2014.

 The following are the current available replays, we’ll continue to add them should more become available.